raynebc/editor-on-fire/Building_EOF_in_Mac_OSX.md

 ```
 ls /SDKs/
 ```
-It should be something like MacOSX10.5.sdk, making the full path end up as /SDKs/MacOSX10.5.sdk (you will have to use this in a command below, you can type the first half of it and press tab and if it automatically completes the name it means the folder path is there.
+It should list something like MacOSX10.6.sdk, making the full path end up as /SDKs/MacOSX10.6.sdk (you will have to use this in a command below, you can type the first half of it and press tab and if it automatically completes the name it means the folder path is there.
 It's fine to leave the trailing forward slash on the end of the export command).
 Go to the Allegro source folder in a terminal and run the following commands:
 ```
 mkdir build
 cd build
-export SDK={path to your old SDK}
+export SDK={path to your 10.6 SDK}
-cmake .. -DCMAKE_OSX_SYSROOT=$SDK -DCMAKE_OSX_ARCHITECTURES=i386 -DCMAKE_OSX_DEPLOYMENT_TARGET=10.5 -DAUDIOTOOLBOX_LIBRARY=$SDK/System/Library/Frameworks/AudioToolbox.framework -DAUDIOUNIT_LIBRARY=$SDK/System/Library/Frameworks/AudioUnit.framework -DCARBON_LIBRARY=$SDK/System/Library/Frameworks/Carbon.framework -DCOCOA_LIBRARY=$SDK/System/Library/Frameworks/Cocoa.framework -DCOREAUDIO_LIBRARY=$SDK/System/Library/Frameworks/CoreAudio.framework -DIOKIT_LIBRARY=$SDK/System/Library/Frameworks/IOKit.framework -DWANT_ALLEGROGL=0 -DSHARED=0 -DWANT_EXAMPLES=0
+cmake .. -DCMAKE_OSX_SYSROOT=$SDK -DCMAKE_OSX_ARCHITECTURES=i386 -DCMAKE_OSX_DEPLOYMENT_TARGET=10.6 -DAUDIOTOOLBOX_LIBRARY=$SDK/System/Library/Frameworks/AudioToolbox.framework -DAUDIOUNIT_LIBRARY=$SDK/System/Library/Frameworks/AudioUnit.framework -DCARBON_LIBRARY=$SDK/System/Library/Frameworks/Carbon.framework -DCOCOA_LIBRARY=$SDK/System/Library/Frameworks/Cocoa.framework -DCOREAUDIO_LIBRARY=$SDK/System/Library/Frameworks/CoreAudio.framework -DIOKIT_LIBRARY=$SDK/System/Library/Frameworks/IOKit.framework -DWANT_ALLEGROGL=0 -DSHARED=0 -DWANT_EXAMPLES=0
 make
 sudo make install
 ```